Imagine this….it’s cold, raining, and pitch black outside.

 “The monotony and solitude of a quiet life stimulates the creative mind.” – Albert Einstein

-2. Rising Early Forces you to Plan Your Days Ahead of Time
+2. Waking Up Early Forces You to Plan Your Days Like an Army General

-Daily journal writing is one the simple ways to create more discipline in your life.
+Daily journal writing is one of the simple ways to create more discipline in your life.

 “The fundamental level of success is doing the hard things first.
 If you go for the feared thing first then the rest of the day is easy.” ~Robert G Allen